mustafacryptolife/typescript-examples/v1/quote-build-send-with-swap-instructions/README.md

-# V1 API - Quote, Build & Send Script
+# V1 API - Quote, Build & Send (with Swap Instructions) Script

-This script demonstrates how to get a quote for a swap, build the swap, and then send the swap using the Jupiter V1 API.
+This script demonstrates how to get a quote for a swap, build the swap (with swap instructions), and then send the swap using the Jupiter V1 API.

 ## Prerequisites